holoviz/lumen/doc/getting_started/configuring_lumen_ai.md

 `Agent`s are the core components of Lumen AI that solve some sub-task in an effort to address the user query.
 It has certain dependencies that it requires and provides certain context for other `Agent`s to use.
 It may also request additional context through the use of context tools.

-To provide additional agents, pass desired `Agent`s to the `ExplorerUI` class:
+To provide additional agents, pass desired `Agent`s to the `ExplorerUI`:

 ```python
 agents = [lmai.agents.hvPlotAgent]